Zane-/Zane-.github.io/docs/lessons/lesson_1_1.md

 | `mkdir` | Creates a directory                                 | `mkdir files`                |
 | `cp`    | Copies an input file/directory to a destination     | `cp file.txt files_cp.txt`   |
 | `rm`    | Removes a file.
 Use `rm -r` to remove a directory   | `rm file.txt`, `rm -r files` |

+`~` means home directory, `.` means current directory, `..` means the directory one level above the current directory.

+Relative filepath: a filepath relative to where you currently are
+Absolute filepath: a filepath relative to the root or home directory

+Use `man {command}` if you need help with a command.

 ## Conclusion